 Zizo Beda.
 (Primenoe Instagram)

+TV presenter Zizo Beda and Home Affrairs spokesperson Mayihlome Tshwete tied the knot over the weekend in the East London.
+Beda, who is expecting the couple’s first child, was glowing in her white gown.
+Their wedding guest list consisted of A-listers – from politicians to entertainers.
 Legendary kwaito star Thebe Mogane performed at the wedding reception, held on December 11.
 The following day Beda and Tshwete celebrated their traditional wedding in King William’s Town, where they both wore the Xhosa attire.

 See pics below